Math Equation Solver

 Multiple brackets

-When an expression has multiple brackets, the solution starts with the innermost bracket and proceeds to the outer brackets.
-Note that if the expression inside the brackets contains several operations, they are still performed following the PEMDAS order.
+When evaluating an expression that features multiple sets of brackets, the calculation always starts with the innermost bracket and systematically works its way outward to the outer brackets.
+Note that if the expression inside a bracket contains several different operations, they must still be resolved according to the strict PEMDAS order of operations.

 Real life example